How a Drone Pilot Should Contact Air Traffic Control

 Note, this post is no longer relative given the new Part 107 regulations.
-If you’re a commercial sUAS pilot, you are not supposed to contact ATC directly and should be using the FAA’s online ATC notification portal if you plan to operate in controlled (non class G) airspace.
+If you’re a commercial sUAS pilot, you are not supposed to contact ATC directly and should be using the FAA’s online ATC authorization and waiver portal if you plan to operate in controlled (non class G) airspace.

 I’m a U.S. drone pilot who just got my 333 exemption.
 Am I allowed to fly within 5 miles of an airport?
 How should I get in touch with air traffic control?